 Service Provider shall provide responsive data based on the Initial Search Parameters (as described herein), and:

-For each location point recorded within the Initial Search Parameters, Service Provider shall produce an anonymous i.e. without identifying the specific subscriber) list specifying the corresponding unique Device IDs of all location data, whether derived from cell tower events, Global Positioning System (GPS) data, Bluetooth beacons, and Wi-Fi location, including the latitudinal and longitudinal coordinates, estimated radius, reported distance from the tower, and the dates and times of all location recordings (with captured time zone), data source and device type (platform), during the date and time period(s) associated with specific device IDs; (the “Anonymous List”).
+For each location point recorded within the Initial Search Parameters, Service Provider shall produce an anonymous (i.e. without identifying the specific subscriber) list specifying the corresponding unique Device IDs of all location data, whether derived from cell tower events, Global Positioning System (GPS) data, Bluetooth beacons, and Wi-Fi location, including the latitudinal and longitudinal coordinates, estimated radius, reported distance from the tower, and the dates and times of all location recordings (with captured time zone), data source and device type (platform), during the date and time period(s) associated with specific device IDs; (the “Anonymous List”).

 These records should include records about communications and cellular device interactions with the network that were initiated before or terminated after the timeframe(s) identified above if some part of the communication occurred during the relevant timeframe(s) listed in above.